pcrodagua/nd025/TERM_01/PART_1/Mod_1/NOTES.md

 # Module 01: Welcome to the DS Nanodegree Program

 ## Lesson 01: Welcome to the DS Nanodegree Program
+Learn about what you will build, meet your instructors, and learn how to be successful in the Data Scientist Nanodegree Program!
+Welcome!

 ### Concept 01: Welcome